devsammyy/frontend-projects/Airtime-reseller/README.md

-# This is a Data Bundle Reseller Application Front-end
+# This is a Data Bundle Reseller Application (frontend only)
-I am just making this to have experience... no cap
+Just making this to gain more experience...